Kalevala Day: Post-war events

 In 1949, large celebrations were again held to mark the 100th anniversary of the New Kalevala.
-However, by this time, the epic had become politicized, resulting in two separate events: one organized by the Kalevala Society and another by the left-wing Finnish People's Democratic League.
-Earlier that year, Soviet-Finnish politician and literary historian Otto Wille Kuusinen had published a new edition of Kalevala, which included a Marxist introduction.
+Different political groups now sought to claim it as part of their own symbolic heritage.
+This resulted in two separate events being organized: one by the Kalevala Society and another by the left-wing Finnish People's Democratic League.
+Earlier that year, Finnish-born Soviet politician Otto Kuusinen had published a new edition of Kalevala, featuring a Marxist introduction.
 In it, Kuusinen rejected Lönnrot's bourgeois theories regarding the origin and age of the verses and emphasized that Kalevala was based on Karelian, rather than Finnish, poetry.

 During Matti Kuusi's tenure as chairman of the Kalevala Society (1963–1975), the focus of Kalevala Day celebrations shifted.
 Nationalistic elements were scaled back, and the format of the event became more diverse.
 During this period, the celebrations were organized in the form of cultural theme weeks, which changed each year.
 These included "Vernacular week", "Finnish landscape week", "Sámi week", "Folk song week", and "Karelian culture week".
 These events were held in various cities across Finland and aimed to appeal to different audiences.
 The transformation into themed cultural weeks allowed the celebrations to engage with contemporary cultural issues and to provide a platform for the exploration of Finnish traditions, arts, and education.
+After Kuusi's tenure, the theme weeks were discontinued.

 Kalevala Day had become an established flag-flying day as early as the 1920s.
 Its status was confirmed in 1952, when it was added to the flag day list in the Finnish almanac.
-The flag-flying day was officially confirmed by decree in 1978, when it was also given the additional epithet "Finnish Culture Day", reflecting the evolution from a celebration of Kalevala to that of Finnish culture more broadly.
+The flag-flying day was confirmed by decree in 1978, when it was also given the additional epithet "Finnish Culture Day", reflecting the evolution from a celebration of Kalevala to that of Finnish culture more broadly.

 Extensive celebrations took place during the 150th anniversary of the Old Kalevala in 1985, with 500 events distributed throughout the year.
 During the 150th anniversary of the New Kalevala in 1999, celebrations expanded abroad, with over 700 events held in Finland and 42 other countries.